ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

-	If you have Ansible 2.9 or older installed, you need to use ``pip uninstall ansible`` first to remove older versions of Ansible before re-installing it.
+  If you have Ansible 2.9 or older installed or Ansible 3, see :ref:`pip_upgrade`.

 Ansible can also be installed inside a new or existing ``virtualenv``::